What Are Personal Loan Prepayment Penalties?

 You can usually find a lender’s fee schedule on its website.
 If it’s hard to find, take note — lack of transparency is a red flag.
 FAQs are also a good place to find information about fees.

 If you have a personal loan but aren’t sure if it has a prepayment penalty, check your promissory note.
 This is the contract you signed during closing.
-If you find a clause indicating a prepayment penalty, you’re out of luck — it’s probably there to stay.
+If you find a clause indicating a prepayment penalty, it is part of your loan agreement and will apply.

-You could also call your lender and ask for a loan pay-off statement.
-There you should see if your personal loan has a prepayment penalty.
+You could also call your lender and ask for a loan payoff statement.
+That document will show whether your personal loan has a prepayment penalty.

 Is it worth paying off a personal loan with a prepayment penalty?

-Paying off a personal loan and your credit score
+Does paying off a personal loan affect your credit score?

-- Length of credit history: The length of your credit history makes up 15% of your FICO score.
-If your personal loan is one of your oldest accounts, don’t be surprised if your credit score drops when you pay it off.
+- Length of credit history: The length of your credit history makes up 15% of your FICO Score.
+If your personal loan is one of your oldest accounts, your score may drop slightly after you close it.

 - Credit mix: Credit mix makes up 10% of your score.
-This measures the variety in the types of debt you juggle, such as credit cards and installment loans.
-If your personal loan is your only loan, then your credit mix will be less varied once that loan is paid off.
+It measures the variety of debt you carry, such as credit cards and installment loans.
+If your personal loan is your only installment loan, your credit mix will be less varied once it’s paid off.

-- Debt-to-income ratio: Debt-to-income (DTI) ratio isn’t a part of your FICO score, but it’s something that most lenders consider.
-Your DTI ratio represents how much money you earn versus how much you owe.
-It might get a boost when you pay off your loan (since you’ll have one fewer monthly payment on your plate).
+- Debt-to-income ratio: Debt-to-income (DTI) ratio isn’t part of your FICO Score, but most lenders consider it.
+It represents how much you earn versus how much you owe each month.
+Paying off your loan removes one monthly payment from the equation, which can improve your DTI.

 How can you avoid personal loan prepayment penalties?

-- Improve your credit score: Generally, the worse your credit, the more fees on your loan.
-Check your credit score for free with LendingTree Spring.
+- Improve your credit score: Generally, borrowers with lower credit scores tend to see more fees on their loans.
+Check your credit score for free with LendingTree.
 If your score is below 670, you might want to improve your credit score before applying.

 - Compare lenders: Just because some lenders charge a prepayment penalty doesn’t mean they all do.
-Prequalify for a handful of loans by using LendingTree’s loan marketplace.
+Prequalify for several loans by using LendingTree’s loan marketplace.
 Checking rates (and fees) won’t impact your credit score.

 What other fees can apply to personal loans?

-Unless you’re with a lender with no required fees (like LightStream and SoFi), you could owe any (or all) or the fees below.
+Unless you’re with a lender that charges no required fees (like LightStream and SoFi), you could owe any of the fees below.

 Origination fee